yaseenkady/Lung-cancer-risk-smoking/README.md

-# Simple Genome App Guide
+# Risk of Lung Cancer from cigarette consumption

 ## Basic Steps